 Character Generators and Character Sheets

-If you or your players are using a character generator to create a long term character, you’ll likely want to copy it to a new character sheet.
+If you or your players are using a character generator to create a character, you’ll likely want to copy it to a new character sheet.
 We’ve seen a ton of different sheets come out of a ton of different character generators and most of them look awful.
-Even the best generators tend to have terrible sheets, so take the 10 minutes or so to copy the information into a fresh sheet.
+Even the best generators tend to have terrible sheets.
+So take the 10 minutes or so to copy the information into a fresh sheet.
 You’ll appreciate the small time investment later.

 The Best Character Sheets for Your Group